drmc47/challenge-ratherlabs/README.md

 `GET /api/price/`

+ Gives you the best price for bid-ask of the pair.

     Query params
     pair: Must be ETHUSD or BTCUSD

 `GET /api/calcprice/`

+ Calculates the effective price for an order according to the orderbook.
+If the priceLimit is provided, retrieves the maximum order size that could be  executed for that price limit.

     Query params
     pair: Must be ETHUSD or BTCUSD